Skip to content

 Hand, foot, and mouth disease (HFMD) is an extremely common viral infection that typically affects children.
 While it’s not serious (most kids get better without medical treatment), it can be extremely uncomfortable and can lead to complications in some cases.
 Let’s take a closer look at what you need to know about HFMD, its symptoms, treatment, and prevention.

-What Causes It and How It Spreads
+What Triggers Hand, Foot, and Mouth Disease: Causes It and How It Spreads

 HFMD is a viral infection that is caused by the Enterovirus family, most commonly the Coxsackievirus.
 It is extremely contagious and can spread through contact with an infected person's saliva, mucus, or stool.
 It is most common in children under the age of 5 but can affect anyone, including adults.
 This highly transmissible virus spreads from person-to-person in any number of ways.
 For example: